Virginia vs. Wisconsin College Basketball Predictions & Picks - November 20

 Virginia Performance Insights

-- Virginia was 276th in the nation in points scored (67.8 per game) and sixth-best in points allowed (60.5) last season.
+- Last season, Virginia was 276th in the country on offense (67.8 points scored per game) and sixth-best on defense (60.5 points allowed).

-- With 29.6 rebounds per game and 29 rebounds allowed, the Cavaliers were 298th and 53rd in college basketball, respectively, last season.

-- Virginia was 24th-best in the nation in assists (15.7 per game) last year.

 Wisconsin Performance Insights

-- Wisconsin was 328th in the nation last season with 65.3 points per game.
-At the other end of the court, it ranked 30th with 63.6 points allowed per contest.
+- With 65.3 points per game on offense, Wisconsin was 328th in the country last year.
+Defensively, it allowed 63.6 points per contest, which ranked 30th in college basketball.

-- Last year the Badgers pulled down 29.5 rebounds per game (302nd-ranked in college basketball) and gave up 32.7 rebounds per contest (283rd-ranked).
+- With 29.5 boards per game, the Badgers ranked 302nd in the country.
+They allowed 32.7 rebounds per contest, which ranked 283rd in college basketball.

-- Last season Wisconsin ranked 300th in college basketball in assists, delivering 11.6 per game.
+- Wisconsin ranked 300th in the nation with 11.6 dimes per game.

-- The Badgers forced 11.3 turnovers per game last season (238th-ranked in college basketball), but they committed only 8 turnovers per contest (best).
+- The Badgers ranked best in college basketball by committing only 8 turnovers per game.
+In terms of forced turnovers, they ranked 238th in college basketball (11.3 per contest).

-- With 6.2 threes conceded per game, Wisconsin was 51st in college basketball.
-It ceded a 31.6% shooting percentage from beyond the arc, which ranked 58th in college basketball.
+- Wisconsin was 51st in college basketball with 6.2 treys allowed per game.
+Meanwhile, it ranked 58th with a 31.6% shooting percentage allowed from three-point land.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.